openhab/openhab-docs/ui/building-pages.md

 slots: ...
 ```

-- an **uid** (its Unique IDentifier);
+- an **uid** (its Unique IDentifier)
-- a **props** structure describing its own properties; props define parameters and parameter groups following a subset of the configuration description schema found in bindings, services and throughout openHAB: see [Configuration Descriptions](/docs/developer/bindings/config-xml.html).
+- a **props** structure describing its own properties; props define parameters and parameter groups following a subset of the configuration description schema found in bindings, services and throughout openHAB: see [Configuration Descriptions](/docs/developer/bindings/onfig-xml.html)
 - a set of **tags**

 ## Widgets: Definition & Usage